St. George fire crews battle blaze on Amy Drive in Gardere area; clothes dryer to blame

 BATON ROUGE — Six people were chased from their homes Tuesday by a fire that started in a clothes dryer at an apartment in the Gardere area of Baton Rouge.

-The St. George Fire Department said it was summoned to the 8300 block of Amy Drive.
-The fire was contained to one apartment but a downstairs unit sustained water damage.
-The blaze was ruled accidental.
+The St. George Fire Department said it was summoned to the 8300 block of Amy Drive around 10:35 a.m.
+The fire was contained to the top floor of a two-story apartment but a downstairs unit sustained water damage.
+The blaze was ruled accidental, caused by a lint build-up in the clothes dryer.
+No injuries were reported.

 The fire was near where smoke from a shed fire two weeks ago chased 22 people from their apartments.
 It's also near the site of a triple-shooting at the start of the Memorial Day weekend.